 A turned head will expose the victim to more stressors and increased injury risk.Gender Plays a Role

 Women have a much higher chance of chronic neck pain than do men.Occupant Awareness of the Impact

 Sometimes, being braced can lessen the chance of injuries.
 However, bracing of arms and legs can lead to injury in those areas of the body.Head Restraints Not Utilized Properly

 If the headrest is too low, it can act as a pivot for hyperextension.Were Seat Belts in Use?

 Typically seat belt use decreases the chance of a serious head injury but increases cervical and lumbar strains.Secondary Collisions

 Can complicate the injury patterns.Medical History

-A history of pre-existing spinal degeneration or of headaches can complicate healing.Pain Onset
+History of pre-existing spinal degeneration or headaches can complicate healing.Pain Onset